MarBifrost/my_django_project/README.md

   - /store/: Displays the store index page
   - /store/login/: displays the login page
   - /store/logout/: Logs the user out
+  - /store/products/: Shows information about products and it's details in JSoN format etrieved from the database
+  - /store/categories/: shows information about categories in JSoN format retrieved from the database

 - Order app
   Url patterns